-In August 2018, the FASB issued a new standard on a customer's accounting for implementation, set-up, and other upfront costs incurred in a cloud computing arrangement (CCA).
-Under the new guidance, customers will assess if a CCA includes a software license and if a CCA does include a software license, implementation and set-up costs will be accounted for consistent with existing internal-use software implementation guidance.
-Implementation costs associated with a CCA that does not include a software license would be expensed to operating expenses.
+ASU 2018-15, "Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract": In August 2018, the FASB issued a new standard on a customer's accounting for implementation, set-up, and other upfront costs incurred in a cloud computing arrangement (CCA) that aligns the requirements for capitalizing implementation costs in a CCA service contract with existing internal-use software guidance.
 The standard also provides classification guidance on these implementation costs as well as additional quantitative and qualitative disclosures.
-The standard is effective for public business entities for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
-Early adoption is permitted, including adoption in any interim periods.
-Entities can choose to adopt the new guidance prospectively or retrospectively.
-We are currently assessing the impact this standard will have on our statement of financial condition and results of operations.
+The standard is effective for interim and annual periods beginning after December 15, 2019, with early adoption permitted, and can be adopted prospectively or retrospectively.